Publications

 CONCLUSIONS AND RELEVANCE: In this pooled cohort study, the presence of FH variants was associated with a 2-fold higher CHD risk, even when LDL-C was only moderately elevated.
 The increased CHD risk appeared to be largely explained by the higher cumulative LDL-C exposure in individuals with an FH variant compared to those without.
 Further research is needed to assess the value of adding genetic testing to traditional phenotypic FH screening.

 Yeh, Robert W, Richard Shlofmitz, Jeffrey Moses, William Bachinsky, Suhail Dohad, Steven Rudick, Robert Stoler, et al. (2024) 2024.
-“Paclitaxel-Coated Balloon Vs Uncoated Balloon for Coronary In-Stent Restenosis: The AGENT IDE Randomized Clinical Trial”.
+“Paclitaxel-Coated Balloon Vs Uncoated Balloon for Coronary In-Stent Restenosis: The AGENT IDE Randomized Clinical Trial.”.
 JAMA 331 (12): 1015-24. https://doi.org/10.1001/jama.2024.1361.

 IMPORTANCE: Drug-coated balloons offer a potentially beneficial treatment strategy for the management of coronary in-stent restenosis.
 However, none have been previously evaluated or approved for use in coronary circulation in the United States.